samsung-cnct/cluster-api-provider-ssh/README.md

 make
 ```

-## Generating cluster, machine, and provider-components files.
+## Generating cluster, machine, and provider-components files

 Follow the instructions [here](./clusterctl/examples/ssh/README.md).

 ## Deploying a cluster

-clusterctl needs access to the private key in order to finalize the new internal cluster.
+clusterctl needs access to the private key in order to finalize the new
+internal cluster.

 ```bash
 eval $(ssh-agent)